MR-KH21/DriveSafe/README.md

 # Note :
-The liberary is still too young and many features to be added.
+The library is still young and many features to be added.
 Please report any bug you face and feel free to contact me if you have any question.